 For those of us who reject archaic and dogmatic spiritual organizations, but believe there is something- something more than our modern scientific world view can ever explain, I founded Rubber Chicken Ministries with the following Statement of Faith:

 We recognize gods as allegorical; representations of a spiritual reality that is neither quantifiable by, nor reducible to, a modern scientific approach.

-Rubber Chicken Ministries is a Queer Humanist Ministry with a specific Calling to LGBT/ Queer folk.
+Rubber Chicken Ministries has been re-named SisterFlirt.ca– but is still a Humanist Ministry with a specific Calling to LGBT/ Queer folk.
 As I come to terms with being an Elder in my biological family (with Dad’s passing earlier this Fall) and LGBTQ/Kink communities, I return to the work I did in the ’80s and ’90s as hiv/aids decimated my world.
 Then I sat with folks in Hospice and offered what comfort I could.
-Now, as an End of Life Doula I have a lifetime of experience to offer more.